You are here

 Specializing in What Moves You at OAK Orthopedics

 At OAK Orthopedics, our world-class team of orthopedic experts is devoted to providing customized treatment plans focused on each patient's individual needs and goals.

 Our specialty-trained shoulder doctors, Dr. Wesley Choy, Dr. Alexander Michalow, Dr. Michael Corcoran, Dr. Rajeev Puri, Dr. Eddie Jones Jr., Dr. Kermit Muhammad, and Dr. Tom Antkowiak, have extensive experience in treating a variety of shoulder conditions and injuries.
 Nonsurgical methods will always be recommended first before considering surgery.
 However, there are situations in which conservative treatments will not provide adequate relief, and surgery is the best option to fix the problem.
 Our shoulder surgeons are skilled in performing many surgical procedures for the shoulder and utilize state-of-the-art technology in doing so.
 Rest assured that when you see one of our shoulder specialists, you're in the care of the region's most preferred orthopedic providers.

-If you have shoulder pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, or Watseka.
+If you have shoulder pain that you'd like to have evaluated, we encourage you to contact our team of orthopedic doctors today at one of our three locations in Bradley, Frankfort, New Lenox, or Watseka.
 Call (815) 928-8050 for our Bradley or Watseka office or (815) 469-3452 for our Frankfort office, or request an appointment online with one of our experienced shoulder surgeons.